google/fonts/ofl/sirinstencil/upstream_info.md

 ## Confidence

 High — The repository is owned by the Cyreal type foundry, contains Glyphs source files, and matches the font metadata.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.glyphs) and legacy `.sfd`/`.vfb` archives at the pinned commit `803ade3` (upstream legacy: .vfb archives in sources/old/version1.002/).
+Added an override `config.yaml` in `ofl/sirinstencil/` that references the compatible sources only (`sources/Sirin Stencil.glyphs`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.